Ordre Nouveau (1960s)

-On 21 June 1973 the militants of Ordre Nouveau attending a meeting titled "Halte à l'immigration sauvage" (stop uncontrolled immigration) at the Maison de la Mutualité clashed violently with those of the Ligue Communiste.
-This led to the ban of both organizations by the minister of Interior Raymond Marcellin.
-Some members of Ordre Nouveau (François Brigneau, Gabriel Jeantet, Alain Robert, José Bruneau de la Salle) went on to found the Parti des forces nouvelles.
+On 21 June 1973 militants of Ordre Nouveau attending a meeting titled "Halte à l'immigration sauvage" (stop uncontrolled immigration) at the Maison de la Mutualité clashed violently with those of the Ligue Communiste.
+This led to the ban of both organisations by the minister of Interior Raymond Marcellin.
+Some members of Ordre Nouveau (François Brigneau, Gabriel Jeantet, Alain Robert, José Bruneau de la Salle) went on to found the Party of New Forces.